- Money market accounts (MMAs) may higher interest rates than regular savings accounts, with similar flexibility.

 - Competitive rates: Depending on the type of account, a CD can yield a higher interest rate than other traditional savings accounts.

-- Money is insured: Funds in CD accounts are insured up to $250,000, per depositor, per financial institution, by the FDIC.
+- Money is insured: Funds in CD accounts are insured up to $250,000 per depositor by the FDIC or NCUA.

 - Early withdrawal penalty: The money in a CD must stay locked up for a set period and can only be withdrawn at maturity; otherwise, you’ll incur a significant early withdrawal penalty.